dylansilke2/dblackjack/README.md

-For Windows, download the Github for Windows, make an account and configure it.
+For Windows, download  Github for Windows, make an account and configure it.
 When you are in, search for 'dblackjack under the Github tab and then clone 'dblackjack' Then right-click the repository in your local tab and click  'open in explorer'.
 Make a short-cut of this folder and drag it to your desktop.